 To understand how the 10-year Contractor Statute of Repose applies to any given condominium or HOA construction defect claim, it is essential to understand the concept of “accrual” of a cause of action under Maryland’s general 3-year statute of limitations (CJ §5–101).
 Maryland follows the “discovery rule” first adopted in the case of Poffenberger v.
 Risser, 290 Md.
 631 (1981), under which a cause of action “accrues,” when plaintiff knew or should reasonably have known it has suffered an injury and its likely cause (“discovery”).
 Once accrual occurs, a plaintiff has three (3) years to bring a lawsuit under the general statute of limitations (CJ §5–101) and the Statute of Repose CJ §5–108(c).

-Maryland’s 10-Year Contractor Statute of Repose only applies to causes of action that are governed by Maryland’s general 3-year statute of limitations (CJ §5–101) under which there can be delayed accrual of a cause of action under the discovery rule.
+Maryland’s 10-Year Contractor Statute of Repose applies to causes of action that are governed by Maryland’s general 3-year statute of limitations (CJ §5–101) under which there can be delayed accrual of a cause of action under the discovery rule.
 This encompasses all civil causes of action which do not have a specified statutory time period within which a cause of action must be filed in court.
-For example, in a construction defect case, a claim for negligent construction would be governed by the general 3-year statute of limitations under CJ §5–101 because there is no other statute that’s specifies a time within which a claim for negligent construction can be brought.
+For example, in a construction defect case, a claim for negligent construction would be governed by the general 3-year statute of limitations under CJ §5–101 because there is no other statute that specifies a time within which a claim for negligent construction can be brought.
 On the other hand, statutory warranty claims under the Maryland Condominium Act, Section 11–131, the Maryland Homeowners Association Act, Section 11B–110 are not governed by Maryland’s general 3-year statute of limitations (CJ §5–101) because they have their own specified statutory time period within which a claim must be pursued.
 As such, the concept of “accrual” and the discovery rule does not apply.
 For a discussion of statutory warranties that apply to condominiums and HOA, see, Condominium Construction Defect Warranties in Maryland and The Maryland HOA Common Area Warranty.

 Delayed Accrual is Typical in Construction Defect Cases, Especially in Condominium and HOA Communities Where Developers Retain Control Over the Association Following Completion of Construction

+In a traffic accident case, accrual typically occurs at the moment of impact.
+The injured person immediately knows they have a cause of action for negligent driving because the crash is obvious.
+However, in construction defect case, homeowners may not discover negligent construction of a building for many years, thus delaying accrual of a construction defect cause of action.
 Building defects that occur during construction are often hidden behind exterior walls or beneath floors or are just not apparent to the average layperson.
-It is not until the defect manifest itself in the form of visible property damage or personal injury that the cause of action can become known/discovered and therefore “accrue.”
+Homeowners are not present during construction nor are they familiar with proper construction techniques.
+It is not until the defect manifest itself to the homeowner in the form of visible property damage or personal injury that underlying defects are discovered.
 Examples of defects manifesting themselves might be the sudden appearance of a structural failure (e.g., cracking walls, uneven floors, balcony collapse, bricks falling from exterior walls) or interior water intrusion at windows or roof leaks.
-Under the “discovery rule,” if a building contractor’s negligent construction is hidden, accrual of the cause of action and the commencement of the 3-year general statute of limitations does not occur until the legal claim is or reasonably should have been discovered rather than the date of the builder’s negligent act that created the defect in the original construction.
+Under the “discovery rule,” if a building contractor’s negligent construction is hidden, accrual of the cause of action and the commencement of the 3-year general statute of limitations does not occur until the legal claim is or reasonably should have been discovered, rather than the date on which the builder’s negligence occurred.

 The Critical Cutoff Date for Accrual of a Construction Defect Cause of Action is the Date on which the Resulting Damage or Injury Occurs